The Packaging within the Packaging

 Dr. Axel Weiler, CEO of the ROUNDLINER Group

-By 2050, there will be 65% more waste worldwide – this is what a study by the UN Environment Programme says.
-To reduce waste, conscious handling of resources is becoming increasingly important.
-ROUNDLINER Gesellschaft für umweltfreundliche Verpackungen GmbH from Forst is taking exactly this step.
-With their industrial liners made of plastic and plastic composites, they not only protect various products, but also avoid waste.
+By 2050, there is expected to be 65% more waste globally – this is according to a study by the UN Environment Programme.
+To reduce waste, conscious resource management is becoming increasingly important.
+ROUNDLINER Gesellschaft für umweltfreundliche Verpackungen GmbH from Forst is taking this very step.
+With their industrial liners made of plastic and plastic composites, they not only protect various products but also avoid waste.

 Wirtschaftsforum: Mr. Dr. Weiler, ROUNDLINER is synonymous with bags and liners used to protect bulk goods and loose materials.
 Thus, the company operates in a niche market.
 How did it come about?